yokod/plugin.video.pulsar/README.md

 How it works
 ------------
 Quasar is a torrent finding and streaming engine. **It doesn't go on torrent websites for legal reasons**.
 It calls specially crafted addons (called **providers**) that are installed separately.
-They are normal XBMC addons, and thus can be installed/updated/distributed just like any other add-on.
+They are normal Kodi addons, and thus can be installed/updated/distributed just like any other add-on.

 Quasar is centred around media: it browses media from [TheMovieDB](https://www.themoviedb.org/) and [TheTVDB](http://thetvdb.com/).
 And so, when you decide you want to watch a media (i.e. given an IMDB or TVDB Id), here's what Quasar does: